Hanuman Academy’s Five Elements Online Immersion With Saul David Raye, Sianna Sherman, Juan Pablo Barahona, Janet Stone & Sree Devi Bringi

 The Five Elements of Yoga is a six-month advanced online immersion created by the directors of the Hanuman Yoga Festival in Boulder, Colorado.
-The course, which begins in October 2016, features master teachers who have presented at the Hanuman Festival, each focusing on one of the five elements of yoga: Saul David Raye on earth, Sianna Sherman on water, Juan Pablo Barahona on fire, Janet Stone on air and Sree Devi Bringi on ether.
+The course, which begins May 6, 2018, features master teachers who have presented at the Hanuman Festival, each focusing on one of the five elements of yoga: Saul David Raye on earth, Sianna Sherman on water, Juan Pablo Barahona on fire, Janet Stone on air and Sree Devi Bringi on ether.

 It’s a stellar line-up and a fascinating theme.
 Yoshi Aono, a founder and co-director of the Hanuman Festival, said, “We wanted to offer a deeper dive into the practice of yoga – more of an immersive experience for teachers and students.
 The Five Elements seemed like such a great jumping-off point; they are foundational: when we consciously work with the elements, that is when shifts occur in our lives with our families, with our friends, when we’re communicating out in the world.”

 On choosing which teachers to teach which specific elements, Yoshi said it came together very quickly.
 “We looked at Saul David Raye,” he said as an example.
 “He’s very grounded to the heart, to nature, to mother earth.”
 He continued, saying, “Each teacher has such wisdom individually, but this convergence makes for a very powerful course.
 We are able to get multiple perspectives.”